-- Relevance of the proposed professional development activity to the organization or publisher's learning objectives and needs - Merit and professional status of the host event, conference, learning institution, mentor or consultant - Appropriateness of the project budget to the potential impact of the professional development.
+- Relevance of the proposed professional development activity to the organization or publisher's and employee's learning objectives and needs - Merit and professional status of the host event, conference, learning institution, mentor or consultant - Appropriateness of the project budget to the potential impact of the professional development.

-- Merit and professional status of the applicant organization or publisher within its sector - Relevance of the learning objectives to contemporary needs within the organization/sector - Evidence that the organization or publisher has the capacity to undertake the professional development activity within the project term.
+- Merit and professional status of the applicant organization or publisher within its sector - Relevance of the learning objectives to contemporary needs within the organization/sector - Evidence that the organization or publisher and the employee have the capacity to undertake the professional development activity within the project term.